Want to get a beautiful home makeover of your own?Let’s talk

 Transform a semi-partition

 A great way to add a breakfast nook while still opening up your kitchen is to create a semi-partition.
 Here, instead of completely getting rid of the entire wall, the top half is opened up to create visual flow.
 This side of the partition is used as an eating area with the addition of stylish bar chairs.
-You don’t lose functionality as the modular kitchen interiors makes use of the semi-partition for counter space and lower storage till the floor on the other side.
+You don’t lose functionality as the modular kitchen design makes use of the semi-partition for counter space and lower storage till the floor on the other side.

 Tip: Bright overhead lights can be distracting or uncomfortable.
 Choose pendant lights that have a diffuser.
 This will throw or scatter soft light over your eating area.